sourcemeta/learnjsonschema.com/content/2020-12/core/anchor.markdown

 ---

-The `$anchor` keyword is used to assign a unique identifier to a subschema within the scope of its containing schema.
-This identifier can then be referenced elsewhere in the schema using the `$ref` keyword.
+The `$anchor` keyword is used to assign a unique identifier to a subschema within its schema resource.
+This identifier can then be referenced elsewhere using the `$ref` keyword.

 * Its value must be a valid identifier starting with a letter and containing letters, digits, hyphens, underscores, colons, or periods.
 * This keyword allows for the creation of plain name fragments, providing a flexible alternative to using JSON Pointer fragments which require knowledge of the schema's structure.